StackmateNetwork/cypherpost/README.md

 # cypherpost

-## A centralized, encrypted data store, enabling client-side applications that require end-to-end encryption and selective visibility of content.
+## A centralized, encrypted data store, enabling client-side applications that require end-to-end encryption, selective visibility of content and building a network of trust.

 - Your identity on the platform is a `username:pubkey`
 - All your posts are encrypted custom json strings.